serverlesspub/serverless-chatbots-workshop/preparation/FB-setup.md

 ![Facebook developers portal](../assets/figure-b.4.png)

 A popup, named "Create a New App ID" will appear, similar to next figure, and ask you for app name and your email.
-Fil the form (use "Spaceman" for an application name) and click on "Create App ID" button to create a new Facebook application.
+Fil the form (use "Starman" for an application name) and click on "Create App ID" button to create a new Facebook application.

 ![Create a new Facebook application](../assets/figure-b.5.png)